 - Dark Chocolate Dipped Coconut Macaroons

-Don’t forget to pin this recipe for my GERMAN CHOCOLATE MACAROONS to your favorite Pinterest board for later.
+Don’t forget to pin this recipe to your favorite Pinterest board for later!

 German Chocolate Macaroons

 - 1/2 teaspoon salt